mat-0/engineering-management/six-conversations-of-a-brilliant-manager.md

-# Six Conversations of a Manager?
+# Six Conversations of a Brilliant Manager?

 ## What can you do about that?